-In this article I'm going to answer the question: how much do artists get paid on Spotify.
-This article is based both on my own experience and on research I've conducted.
+In this article I'm going to answer the question: how much do artists get paid on Spotify?
+This article is based both on my own experience as a musician with over 100,000 streams and on research I've conducted.

 Note: some of the links below may be affiliate links, meaning that I receive a commission if you purchase through them.